14 Themed Disney Dishes – Pair With A Movie For The Ultimate Family Night

 February 17, 2017

 Lion King – Gnocchi – These little dumplings look pretty grub-like.
-Since I don’t feel like trying the real thing, this will have to do.
+Since it’s unlikely that I’ll ever want to try the real thing, Gnocchis will have to do.
 Add some sauce and veggies to them and they’re “slimy…yet satisfying.”
 Buy them or make them, using this recipe from momtastic.

 Aladdin – Pizza – Roll out some dough in the shape of a rectangle and let the kids go crazy decorating their “Magic Carpet”.
 The great part of this is that they will enjoy decorating their pizza so much, that they won’t be thinking about how many veggies they are putting on.
 Check out Disney Family for a recipe.